Meromorphic vector fields with single-valued solutions on complex surfaces: Local models at the limit set

 \subsubsection{In the Siegel domain}

-In this case, when~$\mu/\lambda\in\mathbf{R}^-$, it is not difficult to see that \emph{every closed invariant set invariant by the foliation containing the origin that is not contained in the separatrix contains both separatrices} (see~\cite[Lemma~18]{camacho-rosas}).
+This is the case where~$\mu/\lambda\in\mathbf{R}^-$.
+It is not difficult to see that, locally, \emph{every closed set invariant by the foliation, containing the origin, that is not contained in the union of the separatrices, contains both separatrices} (see~\cite[lemma~18]{camacho-rosas}).
 Thus, $\mathcal{L}$ contains both separatrices in its closure, which belongs to~$\mathfrak{U}$.
 Let us study the affine structure induced by~(\ref{vf}) on the separatrix~$\{y=0\}$.
 Let us suppose that~$\lambda=1$.
-We have, from the proof of Proposition 17 in~\cite{guillot-rebelo}, that
+We have, from the proof of proposition 17 in~\cite{guillot-rebelo}, that

+If $p+\mu q=0$ then both ramification indices equal~$\infty$, and $\mu=-p/q\in\mathbf{Q}$ (in particular, $p$ and~$q$ have the same sign).
+This gives the \emph{infinite ramification} local model.